-She earned a B.S. degree in Chemical Engineering from Purdue University and an M.S./M.S.E and M.B.A. from Stanford University.
-Emily and her husband David live in the Bay Area and have four adult children and five grandchildren.
+She earned a B.S. in chemical engineering from Purdue University and an M.S./M.S.E. and an M.B.A. from Stanford University.
+Emily and her husband, David, live in the Bay Area and have four adult children and five grandchildren.